-- A. An increase or decrease in the instructional time; - B. Variations in instructional methodology; - C. Teacher instruction or student response through special communication systems; - D. Accommodations for test administration procedures and other evaluation systems; - E. Vocational curriculum modifications may involve selecting specified outcomes and student performance standards from a vocational course or program.
+- A. An increase or decrease in the instructional time; - B. Variations in instructional methodology; - C. Teacher instruction or student response through special communication systems; - D. Accommodations for test administration procedures and other evaluation systems; - E. Career and Technical Education (CTE) curriculum modifications may involve selecting specified outcomes and student performance standards from a CTE course or program.
 These must be specified in the Transition IEP and designated as Modified Occupational Completion Points (MOCPs).